igorski/MWEngine/README.md

 _build.bat_-file that resides in the same directory, just make sure "_ndk-build_" and "_swig_" are globally available through the PATH settings of your system (or adjust the shell scripts accordingly).

+After compiling the C++ code, the SWIG wrappers will generate the _nl.igorski.lib.audio.nativeaudio_-namespace, making the code available to Java.

+You can then run the Ant build script to create the .APK package and deploy it into an attached device / emulator, e.g. :

+    ant debug install

 ### Documentation

 This repository is constantly being updated and as such so is the documentation.
 You can view the Wiki (which will document the basic